Skip to main content

 In scope for v1

-• Hub chain, DCHUB gas and staking, and basic on-chain protocol governance.
+• Hub rollup (Arbitrum Orbit, Rollup mode), DCHUB gas + protocol governance + protocol-level fees, and basic on-chain governance.

 • Entity registry and entity lifecycle status.